 1. Earn Cash Back For Normal Spending

 Do you earn credit card rewards just for spending?
 It’s great right?
 You get paid to buy things.
-Now you can take it a step further with apps that pay you to shop.
+Now you can take it a step further with some of the highest paying apps that pay you to shop.

 Rakuten and Ibotta, for example, pay users cash back for purchases made at their partner stores.
 You shop in the app at the stores you’d normally shop and earn money back.

 If you want promo codes and cashback, check out Honey.
 ‘Standard’ Honey finds promo codes for you automatically when you shop online if you install the browser extension.
 Honey Gold, combines the promo codes with cashback rewards.
 You earn ‘gold’ which you can turn into gift cards once you have 1,000 coins ($10).

 2. Share Your Opinion Online

 Companies pay consumers for their opinion.
 It helps them create better products and services and learn what others think about what they offer.
 Today there are thousands of paid online surveys all vying for your opinion.